haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 Since Seafile 10.0.0, you can enable the notification server by adding the following configuration options:

 ```
-# notification_token and private_key are required, change it for your need
+# notification_token and private_key are required.
+You should generate them manually.
 [notification]
 # notification_url is the url of notification server
 notification_url = 127.0.0.1:8083
 notification_token = Ub81YvmtWLHGB2
+# private_key is used to generate jwt token
 private_key = M@O8VWUb81YvmtWLHGB2I_V7di5-@0p(MF*GrE!sIws23F
 ```